shockscript/spec/src/methods.md

 }
 ```

+**Remarks**

-A getter must override a getter, and a setter must override a setter.
+- A getter must override a getter, and a setter must override a setter.
+- For a multi method, the override shall match a specific signature.

 ### Overriding rules